tarsqi/ttk/docs/notes/python3.md

 Did not look at the exception scope case.

-The command line invocation for the iteration case seems to be wrong becuase it was the same as for the new except syntax.
-RUnning it did give cryptic notes on files that needed to be modified.
+The command line invocation for the iteration case seems to be wrong because it was the same as for the new except syntax.
+Running it again did give cryptic notes on files that needed to be modified.

 ```
 $ python-modernize -wnf lib2to3.fixes.fix_except .